5 Great Eco-Friendly Dog Beds: Organic & Non-Toxic

 If you have a bespoke requirement, you might want to give The Futon Shop a call.
 However, even the standard options are numerous and would cover most needs.

 Most of the other dog beds I've recommended offer different sizes and colors.
-But the Futon Shop is the only retailer that also gives you a choice of filling and cover material.
+But the Futon Shop is the only pet bed retailer that also offers a choice of filling and cover materials.

 So, if you love a side of options with your eco-friendly credentials, The Futon Shop is the place to go.